These awesome female activists are working to improve everything from working conditions to environment.

 7. Kris Carr: Health Inspiration

+Rigoberta is one of the fiercest female activists in the world!
 An indigenous woman of the K’iche‘ ethnic group.
-Rigoberta Menchú has dedicated her life to publicizing the rights of Guatemala’s indigenous peoples.
-The long and bloody Guatemalan Civil War (1960–1996) saw many crimes against humanity committed, including what can only be described as a holocaust against the Mayan people of Guatemala.
+Rigoberta Menchàº has dedicated her life to publicizing the rights of Guatemala’s indigenous peoples.
+The long and bloody Guatemalan Civil War (1960-1996) saw many crimes against humanity committed, including what can only be described as a holocaust against the Mayan people of Guatemala.

 In addition to fighting for indigenous rights, Rigoberta has also become deeply involved in the alternative pharmaceutical industry as president of two companies: Salud para Todos and “Farmacias Similares”, with the goal of offering low-cost generic medicines to all.